Bogue-class escort carrier: Construction and design

 The Bogue-class escort carriers were based on the Maritime Commission's Type C3 cargo ships hull.
 They all were named for sounds.
-All of the ships for the US Navy and half of the ships for the Royal Navy were built by the Seattle-Tacoma Shipbuilding Corporation, some of the early Royal Navy ships were produced by Ingalls Shipbuilding of Pascagoula, Mississippi, and Western Pipe and Steel Company of San Francisco, California.
+All of the ships for the USN and half of the ships for the Royal Navy were built by the Seattle-Tacoma Shipbuilding Corporation, some of the early Royal Navy ships were produced by Ingalls Shipbuilding of Pascagoula, Mississippi, and Western Pipe and Steel Company of San Francisco, California.

 Specifications

 The Bogue class displaced 8390 LT at standard load and 13980 LT at full load.
 The ships had a waterline length of 465 ft with an overall length of 495 ft 8 in.
 Their beam was 69 ft 6 in at the waterline with a maximum beam of 111 ft 6 in.
-The draft was 24 ft 8 in at full load and 21 ft at light load.
+Their draft was 24 ft 8 in at full load and 21 ft at light load.

 Propulsion and power

-The previous and s had suffered from reliability issues with their diesel engines so it was decided that the Bogues would use two water-tube boilers, built by Foster-Wheeler, feeding steam to an Allis-Chalmers steam turbine engine connected to a single shaft.
-This produced 8500 bhp, which could propel the ship at 18 kn.
+The previous and s had suffered from reliability issues with their diesel engines, so it was decided that the Bogues would use two water-tube boilers, built by Foster-Wheeler, feeding steam to an Allis-Chalmers steam-turbine engine connected to a single shaft.
+This produced 8500 bhp, which could propel the ships at 18 kn.
 They could sail 26300 nmi at 15 kn.